Nam088/nestjs-utils/README.md

 {
   "statusCode": 400,
   "error": "Bad Request",
-  "message": "Email is required",
+  "message": "Validation failed",
   "errors": [
-    "Email is required",
+    "name should not be empty",
-    "Password must be at least 8 characters"
+    "email must be an email"
   ],
   "fieldErrors": {
+    "name": {
+      "isNotEmpty": "name should not be empty"
+    },
-    "email": ["Email is required"],
+    "email": {
-    "password": [
-      "Password is required",
-      "Password must be at least 8 characters"
+      "isEmail": "email must be an email"
-    ]
+    }
   },
   "path": "/api/users",
   "timestamp": "2025-01-15T10:30:00.000Z",